strimzi-incubator/kafka-topic-webhook/README.md

 **Can the annotation be set on other resources such as Deployments, Jobs or StatefulSets?**

 No, currently on Pods are supported.

+**Why do you use Webhook and not Initializer?**

+The webhook is a lot easier to implement and it also seems to be the way which future Kubernetes versions will use.
+Since we don't modify the actuall Pod, we do not need the Initializer and can do it with Webhook only.